Losant/losant-docs/docs/applications/overview.md

 ## Application Search

 Resources can be looked up and accessed from any page within an application by searching for it using the search bar within the subnavigation.
+The search panel can be opened by clicking on the search box or by hitting Option (⌥) + L on Mac or Alt + L on Windows.

 ![Application Search Box](/images/applications/search-box.png "Application Search Box")